glycodynamics/Tutorial-vmd/README.md

 Material        : AOChalky

 ```
-Create a new representation from glycans part:
+Create a new representation for glycans:
 ```
 Selected Atoms  : not protein and not resname POPC POPE POPI POPS CHL1 Coloring Method : Name